ysdn2018/the-next-website/src/content/work/trump’s-american-america-americans-world-country-people-united-states-nationals-national-order-homeland-security.md

 > [Entropy](https://www.merriam-webster.com/dictionary/entropy), noun.
 >
-> 2. a: the degradation of the matter and energy in the universe to an ultimate state of inert uniformity. _Entropy is the general trend of the universe toward death and disorder. – James R. Newman _\
+2. a: the degradation of the matter and energy in the universe to an ultimate state of inert uniformity.
+Entropy is the general trend of the universe toward death and disorder. – James R. Newman _\
->    b: a process of degradation or running down or a trend to disorder
+    b: a process of degradation or running down or a trend to disorder
-> 3. chaos, disorganization, randomness.
+3. chaos, disorganization, randomness.

 ## Process